-Your son has been elected to be a candidate for membership in the Order of the Arrow, Scouting’s National Honor Society.
+Your son or daughter has been elected to be a candidate for membership in the Order of the Arrow, Scouting’s National Honor Society.

 We appreciate your support!
-While many organizations have specific committments for every member, the Order of the Arrow is unique because it offers each Scout a multitude of opportunities to serve, and your son can tailor his involvement accordingly.
+While many organizations have specific commitments for every member, the Order of the Arrow is unique because it offers each Scout a multitude of opportunities to serve, and your child can tailor his or her involvement accordingly.

 What is the Order of the Arrow?